htang014/rshell/README.md

 ```

 ## Features/Usage
 Rshell is a bash-like command shell.
-A command prompt ($ ) means the program is awaiting input.
+A display showing the current working directory, followed by a command prompt ($ ) means the program is awaiting input.
 You may execute any command stored in the $PATH varable along with supported flags.

-###Storing commands:

-Store any user-defined command file in the bin/ folder created upon installation.